JessieS444/learningPython/types_and_branching.md

   - Example: `23 % 3` gets you the answer of 2 because 3 goes into 23 seven times with a remainder of 2.

 ## Strings and Operators
+- After you create a string, it is <ins>immutable</ins>, or impossible to modify.

 ## String Methods